-In Ethiopia, HIV disclosure is lowJanuary 2nd, 2013 in HIV & AIDS /
+In Ethiopia, HIV disclosure is lowJanuary 2, 2013 in Medicine & Health / HIV & AIDS

 In Ethiopia, where more than 1.2 million people are infected with HIV, disclosure of infection by patients is important in the fight against the disease.
 A new study led by a Brown sociology researcher investigates HIV-positive status disclosure rates among men and women in Africa's second most populous country.